ankane/searchkick/README.md

 results.took
 ```

-Get the full response from Elasticsearch
+Get the full response from the search server

 ```ruby
 results.response
 ```

-**Note:** By default, Elasticsearch [limits paging](#deep-paging) to the first 10,000 results for performance.
-With Elasticsearch 7, this applies to the total count as well.
+**Note:** By default, Elasticsearch and OpenSearch [limit paging](#deep-paging) to the first 10,000 results for performance.
+With Elasticsearch 7 and OpenSearch, this applies to the total count as well.

 ### Boosting